-And the list could really go on – all with similar if not identical profiles; all having no real education or expertise in the subjects they’re discussing while commanding large followings of similarly uneducated individuals and being opposed by nearly all academics in the field.
-Yet, those who follow these figures have little concern for academic credentials or actual erudition; having conflated the discipline of Islamic Studies with “learning about fairy tales”.
+And the list could really go on – all with similar if not identical profiles; all having no real education or expertise in the subjects they’re discussing while commanding large followings of similarly uneducated individuals (and being opposed by nearly all academics in the field).
+Yet, those who follow these figures have little concern for academic credentials or actual erudition and have largely conflated the discipline of Islamic Studies with “learning about fairy tales”.

 However, such a sentiment exposes their ignorance, because even if it were the case that these were studies in “fairy tales”, it doesn’t take away from the complexity of the subject nor the reality that there can be facts about fairy tales.
 For example: it’s one thing to disagree with Christianity, but it’s another to declare that Christianity and Jainism are exactly the same or have the same teachings and theology.
 There are even facts about fictional stories.
 I mean, no one would reasonably conclude that Voldemort is the head of Gryffindor when reading Harry Potter; it’s literally impossible to do so – fiction or not.